Negligee Fashion: Top 5 Gorgeous Homewear Outfits in Art

-Due to quarantine, homewear fashion is popular once again.
+Due to the pandemic and never-ending quarantines, homewear fashion is popular once again.
 But don’t think that boudoir fashion was unpopular before this.
 As art shows, from the second part of the mid 18th century, negligee fashion becomes mainstream!
 Because dressing up took plenty of time and visitors could arrive unexpectedly.
 Therefore, people needed easy to wear but fancy homewear outfits ready for these unexpected meetings!
 Find out more about the history of boudoir fashion in this article!

 Homewear Outfit for Wealthy Botanist